JeffreyPanotes/post-install-config/README.md

 <p>

 </p>
-Next we will go through the Access tab  On the drop down menu select SysAdmin and then select Supreme Admin..
+Next we will go through the Access tab  On the drop down menu select SysAdmin and then select Supreme Admin.
 Under Permissions make sure all tabs are selected .
 Finally under the Teams tab on the drop down menu select online banking.